SamYStudiO/RxLocationManager/README.md

 This library also includes some helper observables to get altitude using GPS, barometric sensor or a remote service (build in Google elevation API implementation included).
 GPS altitude may returned both ellipsoidal and geoidal (mean sea level), android [Location.getAltitude()](https://developer.android.com/reference/android/location/Location.html#getAltitude()) returns ellipsoidal altitude but in most case you want to get geoidal one.

-An extra standalone library is available to parse NMEA messages that may be returned from `observeNmea()`.
+An extra standalone library is available to parse NMEA messages (v2.3+ specification) that may be returned from `observeNmea()`.
 Actual available parsers are:
 - GGA
 - GLL
 - GSA